 The aim of the Emergency Medicine Programme (EMP) is to improve the safety and quality of patient care in emergency departments (EDs) and to reduce waiting times for patients.

 The EMP is led by a multidisciplinary working group that includes consultants in emergency medicine, emergency nurses, representatives of pre-hospital care and the therapy professions.
-It is supported by the Irish Committee for Emergency Medicine Training, the Irish Association for Emergency Medicine, the National Board for Ireland of the Royal College of Emergency Medicine, the Office of the Nursing and Midwifery Services Director, the Therapies Professions Committee and the Clinical Strategy and Programmes Division (CSPD) of the HSE.
+It is supported by the Irish Committee for Emergency Medicine Training, the Irish Association for Emergency Medicine, the National Board for Ireland of the Royal College of Emergency Medicine, the Office of the Nursing and Midwifery Services Director, the Therapies Professions Committee and Clinical Design and Innovation of the HSE.

 The EMP working group is also supported by an advisory group.